-Turning to the labour markets, we do observe significant imbalances, overall and for particular groups and sectors, but most of the tests of flexibility that we performed do not indicate undue wage rigidity (see the analysis in section 3.2.4.2 where a vector autoregressive modelling approach was adopted to test for the responses of nominal and real wages to shocks).
-It is possible that the level of wages is too high and that the exchange rate is misaligned, as external deficits would suggest, but alternative explanations are also possible.
+We do observe significant imbalances in labour markets, overall and for particular groups and sectors, but most of the tests of flexibility that we performed do not indicate undue wage rigidity.
+It is possible that the level of wages is too high, as external deficits would suggest, but alternative explanations are also possible.

-The exercise which aimed to determine whether wages are misbehaved with respect to productivity developments does not turn out strong evidence of misalignment (see section 3.2.4.1).
+The exercise which aimed to determine whether wages are misbehaved with respect to productivity developments does not turn out strong evidence.
 There are certain indications that public sector wages are higher than they should be, but the evidence is not strong.
 It may still be the case that wages are too high, but strong productivity growth would indicate that even in that case the misalignment is disappearing.

-The study of the effects of labour market protection legislation does not indicate that there is strong labour market response to the relaxation of labour protection (see section 3.2.3).
-There are important effects of temporary employment restrictions and especially for female employment.
-More detailed study, which is in most cases not possible due to data limitations, could be expected to unearth similar negative effects of various labour market regulations on specific segments of that market.
+The study of the effects of labour market protection legislation does not indicate that one could expect a strong labour market response to the relaxation of labour protection.
+However, there are important effects of temporary employment restrictions and especially so for female employment.
+A more detailed study, which in most cases has not been possible due to data limitations, could unearth similar negative effects of various labour market regulations on specific segments of that market.

-We also note that there is an important role that informal markets play, but further study is needed to determine their precise role in absorbing employment and in wage setting (see section 3.1.1 for a discussion).
-Existing data enable only indirect study of these markets because they are not well tracked by official statistics due to their very nature.
+We also note that there is an important role that informal markets play, but further study is needed to determine their precise role in absorbing employment and in wage setting.
+Existing data enable only the indirect study of these markets because they are not well tracked by official statistics due to their very nature.
 Also, informality is not easily defined because it is not always precisely distinguished from formal markets.
-It is a rather widespread practice in the region to combine formal with informal employment and the effects on wages and labour market outcomes are complex and hard to predict.
+It is a rather widespread practice in the region to combine formal with informal employment, and the effects on wages and labour market outcomes are complex and hard to predict.

 The importance of the informal markets should not be exaggerated, except in Albania and Kosovo, if formal markets serve as leaders in terms of wage setting and security of employment.
 This seems to be the case once there is steady growth of the private sector, of industrial production and of GDP as a whole.
 Of course, in the services sector and in construction, informality is widespread and these sectors are certainly important in these countries.
-The macroeconomic effect cannot be negative, however, because it cannot be expected that wages will tend to eat into profits too much in the informal sector.
-The effects on the labour market may be different and more data and analysis is needed to say something more definite on that.
+However, the macroeconomic effect cannot be negative, because it cannot be expected that wages will tend to eat into profits too much in the informal sector.
+The effects on the labour market can be different and more data and analysis is needed to say something more definite on that.